Get insider access

 2.0%

-Good reflection handling.
-It has a matte anti-reflective coating that reduces the intensity of reflected lights.
-Combined with the screen's great peak brightness, you shouldn't have any visibility issues in well-lit environments.
+The reflection handling is good.
+It has a matte anti-reflective coating that reduces the intensity of reflections well.
+Combined with the screen's great peak brightness, it's a good choice for most well-lit rooms, but you can have visibility issues if you place it opposite a window with direct sunlight.

 9.8